chrokh/toow-old/chapters/object-composition.md

 ## Examples

 We could for example say that the type `Player` has a `Position`, or that `Animal` has a `Behavior`.

+### Stars

+We've talked a lot about geometric shapes.
+Think about a six-pointed star.
+A six-pointed star can be created by overlaying one triangle over another.
+The second triangle must be rotated 180 degrees and vertically translated.

+A six-point star can thus be seen as a composition of two triangles.
+We could define a class called `Star` which *has* two instance fields of type `Triangle`.

+### Towers of Hanoi

 Remember the [Towers of Hanoi](towers-of-hanoi)?
 We might build a system where `Rod` has a `Disk`.
 So, on the type level, types have "has-a"-relationships with other types.